firelightrpg/PilotWave/README.md

 ##### Automatic Weapon Fire

 Most carbines and some pistols as well as mounted rifles can be set to automatic fire.
 Switching fire modes is an action.
-Automatic fire can target adjacent targets in a addition to the primary target or increase the damage shift when concentrated on the primary target.
+Automatic fire can target adjacent targets in addition to the primary target or increase the damage shift when concentrated on the primary target.
 Automatic fire increases the attack difficulty by one shift.
 Automatic fire uses at least three rounds per target, or six when concentrated on the primary target.

 ##### Blast Weapons

 Some weapons such as a plasma gun or a grenade launcher have a blast area.
-All adjacent targets automatically take one less damage shift than the primary target, if the primary target is hit.
+A blast weapon automatically targets adjacent targets with one less damage shift than the primary target, if the primary target is hit.
 These weapons are always hazardous and any miss must determine the point of impact, and the point of impact and any adjacent hexes take the damage instead.

 #### Armor Ratings